vjlab/resources/README.md

  - [Hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering).
 Otherwise known as "[neighbour joining (NJ)](https://en.wikipedia.org/wiki/Neighbor_joining)" in phylogenetics literature.
 We don't use NJ trees very often, but it's a good conceptual starting point, and is easy enough to do by hand.

 ### Programming
 Having a good grasp on how to read, if not write, code is helpful, but not essential (though this is expected to change in future).
-Of all the items on this list, programming is the easiest to learn.
-Teenagers in high school learn it all the time in their regular school work, or for fun - some of the code in [vjlab/codebank](https://github.com/vjlab/codebank) was written by a visiting 15-year old work experience student.
+Of all the items on this list, programming is the easiest to learn - it's a gentle but extremely long learning curve.
  - Python, or R to start off.
 IMO, Python is superior to R in every way except for plotting.
 The Youtube channel [thenewboston](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_) is a good place to start.
  - Github.
 There are three ways to learn this: using the website interface that you're looking at right now, using a [Github desktop application](https://desktop.github.com/) (quite useless), and command line.
 It's best to just learn the command line, because it allows you to do the most things.
 Here's a [recommended video](https://www.youtube.com/watch?v=HVsySz-h9r4).
  - Bash terminal, and Linux/Mac OS organization.

-This is not as easy to pick up by yourself (but it's still not that hard).
+Going from a beginner programmer to a proper developer is not actually a difference in technical skill.
+Technical skill is not actually deliberately acquired, but "picked up along the way" - that is, a programmer doesn't take a class to "learn Python", but he might take a class that teaches him "*how to build a [web site](www.youtube.com) that hosts and streams video content, using some related [Python libraries](https://www.djangoproject.com/)*" (although that's still unlikely, because nobody pays to learn how to code).
+Rather, it's knowledge of best practices, code patterns and principles.

 ## Software We Use
 The following is a list of frequently-used-software.
 In general, try not to install computational software via ESS.
 Unfortunately, the installation instructions shown here are only for Macs.